dimtpap/obs-pipewire-audio-capture/README.md

 This plugin adds 3 sources for capturing audio outputs, inputs and applications using [PipeWire](https://pipewire.org)
 ## Binary installation
+Get the `linux-pipewire-audio-(version).tar.gz` archive from the [latest release](https://github.com/dimtpap/obs-pipewire-audio-capture/releases/latest)
+If OBS Studio is installed as a
-If you're using pre-built binaries from the [releases](https://github.com/Qufyy/obs-pipewire-audio-capture/releases) extract the archive in `~/.config/obs-studio/plugins/`
+- Regular package: Extract the archive in `~/.config/obs-studio/plugins/`
+- Flatpak: Extract the archive in `~/.var/app/com.obsproject.Studio/config/obs-studio/plugins/`

 ## Building and installing
 Ensure you have PipeWire and OBS Studio development packages, then run these commands